s204475/s204475.github.io/index.markdown

   <br><br>

-    You can explore the data yourself using the controls at the bottom of the heatmap or zooming in on areas-of-interest using the mouse.
+    You can explore the data yourself using the controls at the bottom of the heatmap or by hovering and clicking on the areas-of-interest using the mouse.
     </p>
   </div>
   <div class="image-container" style="flex: 0 0 65%; max-width: 65%; display: flex; justify-content: center;">